hipe/tmx/zerk/doc/issues/052-the-philosophy-of-argument-scanner.md

 TL;DR: strange, session-heavy inteface for reasons

-given the particular argument scanner's head and a "branch hash", the (two) various argument scanner implementations probably solve for a formal primary in more or less the same way from some certain high level. and regardless, in cases of failure they should express
+given the particular argument scanner's head and a "operator branch", the (two) various argument scanner implementations probably solve for a formal primary in more or less the same way from some certain high level. and regardless, in cases of failure they should express